-In the world of grupoids, the \'etale grupoids are the equivalent of discrete groups from the world of locally compact groups.
+In the world of groupoids, the \'etale groupoids are the equivalent of discrete groups from the world of locally compact groups.
 Indeed, the fibers are always discrete topological spaces and the Haar system is supplied by the counting measures \cite{SimsSzaboWilliamsBook2020}[Ch.~8].
 In our specific case, the source and range maps are

 hence

 and $\mathfrak r^{-1}(\Ll)$ can be canonically identified with $\Ll$.
 Also, since the inversion map takes $\mathfrak r^{-1}(\Ll)$ into $\mathfrak s^{-1}(\Ll)$, the space $\mathfrak s^{-1}(\Ll)$ can be also canonically identified with $\Ll$.
 We recall that all $\Ll \in \Xi$ are $r$-uniformly discrete point sets.
 Furthermore, the space of units $\Gg^{(0)}$, {\it i.e.} the image of $\Gg$ through $\mathfrak s$ or $\mathfrak r$, can be canonically identified with $\Xi_{\Ll_0}$.